 God of War

-After ten years of working with the gods, he agreed to help Athena defeat Ares, who was personally besieging her most beloved city, Athens.
+After ten years of working with the gods, Kratos was fighting the Hydra in the seas on behalf of Poseidon when he finally grew tired of his endless service.
+He summons Athena, who states that his nightmares will come to an end if he agreed to help Athena defeat Ares, who was personally besieging her most beloved city, Athens, out of jealousy and hatred.
 Kratos agreed on the sole condition that the gods would finally ease his pain and remove his nightmares.
-Agreeing, Athena told Kratos of Pandora's Box, an ancient artifact that could grant Kratos the power to defeat a God.
+Thus coming to an agreement, Athena leads Kratos to the war torn Athens and guides him to the Oracle, who tells him that the only way to defeat Ares is with the Pandora's box, an ancient artifact that could grant Kratos the power to defeat a God.
 Pandora's Box contained the evils of the Great War.
 Athena wanted to prevent madness by adding the power of Hope.
-After making his way to the Temple of Pandora, Kratos survived many challenges, including escaping from Hades itself after he was killed by Ares.
+After making his way to the Temple of Pandora, which is chained to the back of the titan Cronos, Kratos overcame many challenges, including escaping from Hades itself after he was killed by Ares.
 Persevering, Kratos finally managed to find Pandora's Box upon Cronos and unleash the power of Hope, allowing him to slay his former master.
 During Ares' death and the opening of the Box, the gods were cursed by the evils of Pandora's Box.
-Distraught that the death of Ares had not stopped his nightmares, Kratos tried to take his own life but was saved by Athena and offered him the position that had just opened up in Olympus, and replacing his Blades of Chaos, which had been lost when Ares had died, with almost identical weapons known as Athena's Blades.
+Distraught that the death of Ares had not stopped his nightmares, Kratos tried to take his own life but was saved by Athena who offered him the position that had just opened up in Olympus, the seat of the God of War, and replaced his Blades of Chaos, which had been lost when Ares had died, with almost identical weapons known as Athena's Blades.